bjsonnen/homelab/README.md

             <a href="https://talos.dev/">Talos</a>
         </td>
         <td>
-            An open-source operating systems focused on Kubernetes.
+            Talos Linux is a minimal, hardened, immutable, and open-source Linux distribution designed for Kubernetes.
         </td>
     </tr>
 </table>